eschao/android-PageFlip/README.md

 # PageFlip
-An Android library of 3D style page flip.
-It needs OpenGL 2.0!
+This project is aimed to implement 3D style page flip on Android system based on OpenGL 2.0.

 ## Table of Contents